Finally having a steady income can be exciting — sometimes a little too exciting.

 Read more: 40 ways to take control of your money

-7. Sell some stuff
+7. Sell stuff you don’t use or need

 We’ve all got stuff piled up in a closet somewhere and a lot of it could make you some extra cash.
 Check out what other people are selling the items for on eBay and go ahead and get rid of the things you don’t use.
 Gently used technology, clothing, sports gear and other items you aren’t using anymore (or never did) could add up to a nice sum of money.